Atome1212/Atome1212/README.md

 # 👋 Welcome to My GitHub Profile

-I am a technology enthusiast currently training to become an artificial intelligence engineer at BeCode.
-I have a strong background in programming and software development, with particular expertise in Python, Java, and PHP.
+I am a passionate technology enthusiast specializing in data engineering and artificial intelligence.
+With a strong foundation in programming and software development, I excel in Python, Java, and PHP.
+My expertise extends to advanced tools like Power BI, Apache Airflow, and PySpark, enabling me to design and implement innovative, data-driven solutions with a focus on efficiency and scalability.

 ![Coding GIF](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)